Salt: keeping your body in balance

 During pregnancy, your body fluid levels change to support your developing baby.
 Salt plays an important role in helping to regulate and maintain your body fluid1.
 It is used by all of the cells in your body to function properly, and it is also needed to transmitting messages between the brain and the rest of the body1.

-The well-documented problem with high salt intake is its effect on blood pressure2.
+The well-documented problem with high salt intake is its association with blood pressure2.
 Salt affects the kidneys, causing the body to retain water.
 This extra fluid results in greater blood volume, which causes blood pressure to rise1.

-A low salt diet during pregnancy can help to keep blood pressure within a healthy range, reducing the risks of stroke and heart problems, as well as other serious diseases and conditions1,2,3.
+A low salt diet during pregnancy can help to keep blood pressure within a healthy range, reducing the risks of stroke and heart problems, as well as other conditions1,2,3.

 How much salt is safe during pregnancy?